datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 To do so, you will open a new tab at the top of the Chrome browser window.

-You will then type in w w w w dot gmail dot com and click Enter.
+You will then type in www.gmail.com and click Enter.
 This will bring you to your email account.

 An email from Linked In Messages should be there.
 Click on that email to open it.